MicrosoftDocs/azure-devops-docs/docs/boards/sprints/forecast.md

 * You must be granted **Basic** access or higher to use the forecast feature.
 For details, see [About access levels](../../organizations/security/access-levels.md).

 > [!NOTE]
 > Users with **Stakeholder** access for a public project have full access to backlog and board features just like users with **Basic** access.
-For details, see [About access levels](../../organizations/security/access-levels.md).
+For details, see [Stakeholder access quick reference](../../organizations/security/stakeholder-access.md).

 ::: moniker-end